 Behind the scene: flying candles

-In this blogpost I will explain which items I have used, the postprocessing and how I made the flying candles.
+In this blogpost I will talk you through this image.
+I will explain which items I have used, the postprocessing and how I created the flying candles.

 How I made the setup: